milemik/gitplay/README.md

 # Gitplay

-This reposatory is only for playing with git and testing some commits, merges, rebase, etc.
+This repository is only for playing with git and testing some commits, merges, rebase, etc.